Sulochanan/ACS-SubMainRepo/IncomingCallRouting/readme.md

 # Incoming call routing Sample

-This is a sample web app service, shows how the Azure Communication Services Server Calling SDK can be used to build IVR related solutions.
-This sample receives an incoming call request whenever a call made to a phone number or a communication identifier then API first answers the call and plays an audio message.
-If the callee presses 1 (tone1), to reschedule an appointment, then the application transfer a call to the target participant and then leaves the call.
-If the callee presses any other key then the application ends the call.
-This sample application is also capable of handling multiple concurrent incoming calls.
+This is a sample web app service, shows how the Azure Communication Services Calling server SDK (used to build IVR related solutions).
+This sample receives an incoming call request whenever a call made to a communication identifier (IVR Participant) then API first answers the call and plays an audio message.
+If the callee selects an option for transferring the call, then the application transfer a call to the target participant and IVR participant then leaves the call.
+If the callee selects any other option then the application disconnect the call.
-The application is an app service application built on .Net Framework 4.7.2.
+The application is an app service application built on .Net Framework 4.8.

 ## Prerequisites